A while back, I completed a class on weight loss coaching. It was one of the most intense experiences in my life.

 I love taking classes and view it as an integral ingredient for my happiness.

-So, I finished the class and now I’m certified by Brooke.
+So, I finished the class and was certified.

 A weight loss coach, training on weight loss and gaining weight?